er-anubhav/NoobPortfolio/README.md

-  # To Install and Run
+  # To Install and Run the Application

   Note: Please ensure you have installed <code><a href="https://nodejs.org/en/download/">nodejs</a></code>